f5businessdevelopment/bigipworkshop/docs/ex4.md

 ## AWS Security Group Configuration

+--Note__: Make sure you are in us-west-2 Oregon region

 1. Go to AWS Console from the Jump Box browser and select __student-XXXX-f5__ instance
 2. Click on the security group go __XXX-f5__ edit inbound rules